• Go to app

 3. Cart Noodles

-This Hong Kong food is a mix-and-match affair that lets you create the perfect bowl of noods.
+This iconic Hong Kong restaurant and street food staple is a mix-and-match affair that lets you create the perfect bowl of noods.
 Just choose from a bunch of different ingredients—from soup bases and noodles to toppings, which include beef brisket, fish balls, and dumplings of all shapes and sizes.

 Klook Recommendation: Hee Kee Cart Noodle is among our top fave places to grab a bowl, even serving pig blood intestine on their cart menu.